mrkkrp/markkarpov.com/post/why-paint.md

 “Why paint?” is an important question that, I believe, everyone who intends to paint regularly and seriously must answer for themselves.
-Once the answer is given it can provide direction and meaning to the activity; it also helps to choose subjects for one's paintings.
+Once the answer is given it can provide direction and meaning to the craft; it also helps to choose subjects for one's paintings.

 I believe there are mainly two motivations for painting: the process and the result.
 The dichotomy is not new, and indeed is shared by many other